The Dark Side of Customized ChatGPTs: Understanding Prompt Injection Risks

 Key Takeaways

-The paper delivers compelling evidence that existing user-customized ChatGPTs are highly vulnerable to prompt injection attacks, necessitating urgent action from the AI community:
+The paper delivers compelling evidence that user-customized ChatGPTs are highly vulnerable to prompt injection attacks, necessitating urgent action from the AI community:

 As AI capabilities grow more versatile and accessible through platforms like ChatGPT, ensuring protections keep pace is imperative so progress is balanced with ethics.
-Just as web apps evolved security best practices against code injection, establishing prompt injection defenses will now be vital for responsible LLM adoption.
+Just as web apps evolved security best practices against code injection, establishing prompt injection defenses is now vital for responsible LLM adoption.
 The revelations from this research are a timely reminder to unite around building robust models that earn rather than demand public trust.

 Full Credit - Citation: Yu, J., Wu, Y., Shu, D., Jin, M., & Xing, X. (2023).
 Assessing prompt injection risks in 200+ custom GPTs. arXiv preprint arXiv:2311.11538.